MileHacker Logo

 Local SIM Cards

 Vodafone Egypt, Orange Egypt, and Etisalat Misr are the chief providers.
-Buy at Cairo International Airport or official stores in Ismailia.
+Purchase at Cairo International Airport or official shops in Ismailia.
 Passport registration is required.
 Data and call packages are inexpensive.
 Consider Airalo for eSIMs.

 Internet Access

-Wi-Fi is available in most hotels, many cafes, and some restaurants; quality varies.
+Wi-Fi is available in most hotels, many cafes, and certain restaurants; quality is not consistent.
 Reliable 4G/LTE coverage is present in Ismailia and on major highways.
 For portable Wi-Fi, visit Solis Wi-Fi.

 Postal Services

 Egypt Post (El-Barid El-Masry) has post offices in Ismailia.
-Services include mail, parcel shipping, plus some basic banking functions for your convenience.
+Services include mail, parcel shipping, and a few basic banking functions for your convenience.

 Language & Translation